Sosman1992/Reverse_Engineering_Week-1_Lab_report/README.md

 Opening the `.EXE` in BinText, the message string "`WARNING_THIS_WILL_DESTROY_YOUR_MACHINE`", and some other suspicious string "`C:\windows\system32\kerne132.dll`", which replaces the `l` in kernel with a `1`.
 Nonetheless, windows does not have a file named `kerne132.dll` hence the presence of such serves to be a proof that of malware availability.

-Opening these files with PEview, we see that they both claim to have been compiled in late 2010.
+Opening these files with PEview, it can be seen that they both claim to have been compiled in late 2010.
 This matches what VirusTotal reported, but VirusTotal only saw samples appear in mid-2012.

-Using DependencyWalker on the `.EXE`, revealed the functions that were  imported from various other DLLs such as WS2_32.DLL which has has networking functions.
+Using Dependency Walker on the `.DLL`, revealed the functions that were imported from various other link libraries of the code such as WS2_32.DLL which has networking capabalities tasks such as `bind` , `accept` , `connect` and closing `socket`.

 ---
 # Lab 1-2